Greater Manchester Communities Addressing Gambling Harms

 How are the public involved in the evaluation?

-The Communities Addressing Gambling Harms programme was developed with the support of a Lived Experience Group.
+The Communities Addressing Gambling Harms programme was developed with the support of a Lived Experience group.
 We ran three workshops with the Greater Manchester Combined Authority and two members of the Lived Experience group helped us develop the evaluation during the workshops.
-We are now expanding the group to create a PPIE Advisory panel which will advise us as we carry out the evaluation.
+We are now expanding the group to create a Public and Patient Involvement and Engagement Advisory panel which will advise us as we carry out the evaluation.

 Lay summary of research